Evaluation Methodologies in Software Protection Research: Supplemental Material

 \subsection{Deployment of Analyses}

-\Cref{fig:crosstab_ana} depicts the use of individual analysis methods and combinations of them for each paper category, similar to how previous figures visualized protections.
-The analysis in \cref{sec:analysis_methods} is mostly based on these numbers.
+\Cref{fig:crosstab_ana} depicts the use of individual analysis methods and combinations of them for each paper category, similar to how previous crosstab figures visualized protections.
+Furthermore, \Cref{fig:crosstab_anaprot} depicts which protections are being evaluated with which analysis techniques in the surveyed papers.
+The analysis in \cref{sec:analysis_methods} is mostly based on the numbers in these crosstabs.
+The ones in~\Cref{fig:crosstab_anaprot} can help researchers who design new obfuscations to select the most appropriate analysis to evaluate their obfuscations's strengths, assuming that popularity relates to appropriateness.
+Vice versa, those crosstabs can help researchers of new analysis techniques identify the obfuscations with which they can stress-test their analysis.
+In this regard, these crosstabs complement the survey by Schrittwieser et al.~\cite{2016_protecting_software_through_obfuscation_can_it_keep_pace_with_progress_in_code_analysis}.